 Lidl came to Norway in 2004 and lost in 2008 to loyal Rema 1000 customers!

-On exactly 23th of September 2004 Lidl opened their first stores in Norway in Askim, Floro, Kristiansand, Larvik, Lier, Nordfjordeid of Eid, Os, Sarpsborg, Stord and Ålesund.
+On the 23th of September 2004 Lidl opened stores in lots of places in Norway.
+From that moment you could find them in Askim, Florø, Kristiansand, Larvik, Lier, Nordfjordeid, Os, Sarpsborg, Stord and Ålesund.

-Lidl lost in Norway because of the reason that mostly of Norwegians are scared of
+Lidl lost in Norway because of the reason that most Norwegians are scared of